almende/eve/implementations/java/getting_started_old.md

   Note that we have added a number of init parameters.
   The context-param `config` points to an eve configuration file eve.yaml, which we will create next.
-This configuration file is used to load an agent factory which manages all agents.
+This configuration file is used to load an agent host which manages all agents.
   The context-param `eve_authentication` determines whether we want to use a secured SSL connection to let agents communicate with each other.
   Furthermore, the servlet needs a parameter `servlet_url`.
 This url is needed